cmw2/VideoToSpeechPOC/README.md

     }
     ```

     For security reasons, it is recommended to use dotnet user-secrets to store sensitive information such as API keys.
-Here is how you can set up dotnet user-secrets:
-    1. Initialize user secrets in your project:
-        ```sh
-        dotnet user-secrets init
-        ```
-    1. Set the secrets using the following commands:
-        ```sh
-        dotnet user-secrets set "AzureSpeech:ApiKey" "YOUR_AZURE_SPEECH_API_KEY"
-        ```
-    In this manner the keys won't be checked into your source code.
+Use the Visual Studio "Manage User Secrets" functionality (right click the project in Solution Explorer) to edit the secrets json.
+Paste in the json from above and enter the secrets.
+Remove the elements that don't include secrets.

 ### Running the Application
-1. Build and run the application:
+1. Run the application in Visual Studio.
-    ```sh
-    dotnet run
-    ```

-2. Open your browser and navigate to `https://localhost:5001` to access the application.

 ### Usage
-1. Upload a file using the "Upload a file" menu item.
+1. If you don't have any videos uploaded, you can use the "Add Video" options in the menu.
-2. Track the progress of file processing from the home page.
+1. Track the progress of file processing from the home page.
-3. Select a processed file to view it's details and the text summaries
+1. Select a processed file to view it's details and the text summaries
-4. ...
+1. If there aren't any summaries, click the "Request Summary" button to generate a summary.
+1. For existing summaires, click the "Generate Speech" button to convert the summary to speech.
+1. Listen to the generated speech or use the download link to save the file locally.

 ## Additional Information
 - **Technologies Used**: ASP.NET Core, Blazor (Server), Azure Open AI, Azure AI Video Indexer, Azure Speech Service